 Guardant Health may also use pseudonymized or anonymized data for scientific research purposes related to our cancer diagnostic product improvement and development.
 PHI and PII are not used for this purpose; and therefore, your identity is not known during our research activities.

-For EU, UK and Swiss Individuals: Your Rights under the General Data Protection Regulation
+For EU, UK and Swiss Individuals: Your Rights

 In some regions (like the European Economic Area, UK and Switzerland), you have certain rights under applicable data protection laws, which include the right (i) to request access and obtain a copy of your personal information, (ii) to request rectification or erasure; (iii) to restrict the processing of your personal information; and (iv) if applicable, to data portability.
 In certain circumstances, you may also have the right to object to the processing of your personal information

-You may also have the right to make a GDPR complaint to the relevant Supervisory Authority.
+Residents of the EUmay also have the right to make a GDPR complaint to the relevant Supervisory Authority.
 A list of Supervisory Authorities is available here: http://ec.europa.eu/justice/data-protection/bodies/authorities/index_en.htm.
 If you need further assistance regarding your rights, please contact us using the contact information provided below and we will consider your request in accordance with applicable law.
 In some cases our ability to uphold these rights for you may depend upon our obligations to process personal information for security, safety, fraud prevention reasons, compliance with regulatory or legal requirements, or because processing is necessary to deliver the services you have requested.
 Where this is the case, we will inform you of specific details in response to your request.

 If you would like to exercise any of the above rights, please contact our Data Protection Officer at firstname.lastname@example.org.